Faustus Cornelius Sulla (quaestor 54 BC)

-Faustus Cornelius Sulla (before 86 BC – 46 BC) was a politician of the Roman Republic.
+Faustus Cornelius Sulla (88 BC – 46 BC) was a politician of the Roman Republic.
 He was the son of the dictator Lucius Cornelius Sulla.
-He started his career in the shadow of Pompey, whom he followed during the Civil War against Julius Caesar.
+He spent most of his career in the shadow of his father-in-law Pompey, whom he followed during the Civil War against Julius Caesar.
 He was killed soon after the battle of Thapsus in 46 BC.

 Life

 Family background

-Faustus was the only surviving son of the Roman Dictator Lucius Cornelius Sulla and his fourth wife, Caecilia Metella, and thus was a member of one of the most ancient patrician families, the Cornelii.
+Faustus was the only surviving son of the Roman dictator Lucius Cornelius Sulla and his fourth wife, Caecilia Metella, and thus was a member of one of the most ancient patrician families, the Cornelii.
 After his father's death in 78 BC, he and his twin sister, Fausta, were brought up by his guardian and father's friend, Lucullus.

-Faustus married Pompeia, daughter of Pompey the Great.
+Faustus married Pompeia Magna, daughter of Pompey the Great.
 Faustus accompanied Pompey on his Asian campaigns, and was the first to climb over the walls of the Temple of Jerusalem when it was stormed by Pompey in 63 BC.
-After his return to Rome, he gave gladiatorial games to celebrate his father in 60 BC.
-At an unknown time before 57 BC, Faustus Sulla became augur.
+After his return to Rome, he gave gladiatorial games to celebrate his father in 60.
+At an unknown time before 57, Faustus Sulla became augur.
 As owner of the central slopes of Mount Falernus, his name became synonymous with the most esteemed wine in ancient Rome, Faustian Falernian.